 \section{Ordinal Efficiency and Rank-minimizing}

-In this section, we mainly consider two efficiency notions.
-First, an assignment $\sigma $ is said to be an \textbf{ordinally dominated} by $ \sigma ^{\prime }$ if $\mathbf{x}\left( \sigma \right) _{a}$ first-order stochastically dominated for all $a\in A$ by $\mathbf{x}\left( \sigma ^{\prime }\right) _{a}$ and the former strictly first-order stochastically dominated for some $a\in A$ by the latter.
-An assignment is said to be \textbf{ordinally efficient} (\textbf{OE}) if it is not ordinally dominated by any assignment.
+In this section, we focus on two efficiency notions that are stronger than EE.
+First, an assignment $\sigma $ is said to be \textbf{ordinally dominated} by $\sigma ^{\prime }$ if $\mathbf{x}\left( \sigma \right) _{a}$ is first-order stochastically dominated by $\mathbf{x}\left( \sigma ^{\prime }\right) _{a}$ for all $a\in A$ and the former strictly first-order stochastically dominated by the latter for some $a\in A$.
+An assignment is said to be \textbf{ordinally efficient} (\textbf{OE}) if it is not ordinally dominated by any other assignment.
 Note that a pure assignment is OE if and only if it is efficient.